giulia-colombo/cash-register/readme.md

 #### `product_catalog`

-a dictionary that holds product details such as product code, name, and price.
+Dictionary that holds product details such as product code, name, and price.

 #### `retrieve_product(given_product_name)`

-retrieves a product with its detail from the catalog
+Retrieves a product with its detail from the catalog

 - `given_product_name (str)`: name of the product to retrieve.
 - returns: the found `product` (dictionary) or `None` if no match is found.